 About Suffering in the World (homepage)

-All major spheres of human activity deal in one way or another with suffering:
+All major spheres of human activity are concerned in one way or another with suffering:

 politics, religion, healthcare, social affairs, economy, law, art, literature, philosophy, ethics, news media, environmental studies, education, science, history, war, crime, work, sport, interpersonal relationships, personal life, etc.

-Suffering is implicated in other, more specialized fields too, although their overt or ultimate objects of concern are something else.
+More specialized fields also address the topic of suffering, although their overt or ultimate objects of concern are something else.
 For instance:

 medicine, social service, social security, insurance, economic development aid, human rights protection, animal welfare, judicial punishment, the practice of torture, disaster relief, Buddhism, certain parts of the biological or psychological or social sciences, etc.